Diversity and inclusion at the Charlie Waller Trust

 As a mental health charity, we recognise the evidence of increased mental health difficulties in communities society has marginalised as a result of social inequalities.
 The Trust has an obligation to deliver an inclusive service and to recognise how changing its own processes can help achieve this.
 Activities that engage all levels of the organisation are the key to creating truly inclusive services.

-Nargis’ input will support the Charlie Waller Trust to engage with beneficiaries from all ethnic, social and cultural backgrounds.
-Through this, the Trust’s people and charitable activities can continue to address the negative impact of racism and discrimination on mental health.
+Laurelle's input will support the Charlie Waller Trust to engage with beneficiaries from all ethnic, social and cultural backgrounds.
+Through this, the Trust’s people and charitable activities can continue to address the negative impact of discrimination on mental health.

 The Charlie Waller Trust